prioritizr/prioritizr/docs/reference/add_manual_targets.md

 ## Targets format

-The `targets` argument should be a `data.frame` with the following
+Here `targets` must be a `data.frame` with the following columns.
-columns:

 - feature:

-  `character` name of features in argument to `x`.
+  `character` name of features in `x`.

 - zone:

-  `character` name of zones in the argument `x`.
+  `character` name of zones in `x`.
 It can also be a `list` of `character` vectors if targets should correspond to multiple zones (see Examples section below).
-This column is optional for arguments to `x` that do not contain multiple zones.
+Note that this column is optional if `x` has a single zone.

 - type:

   `character` describing the type of target.
+Acceptable values are:
-Acceptable values include `"absolute"` and `"relative"`.
+  `"absolute"` and `"relative"`.
 These values correspond to [`add_absolute_targets()`](https://prioritizr.net/reference/add_absolute_targets.md), and